tldr-pages/tldr/pages/common/gdal_translate.md

 `gdal_translate -a_srs {{EPSG:4326}} {{path/to/input.tif}} {{path/to/output.tif}}`

-- Reduce the size of a raster dataset:
+- Reduce the size of a raster dataset to a specific fraction:

 `gdal_translate -outsize {{40%}} {{40%}} {{path/to/input.tif}} {{path/to/output.tif}}`